LordGiacomoS/AO3-Item-Manager/README.md

 # Please Note:
 - I am still very new to Python, and so this program likely has several bugs, flaws, inconsistencies, and room for improvement scattered throughout.
 - As of now, this program is UNFINISHED and is to be USED AT YOUR OWN RISK.
-- Saving logins currently poses a high security risk as they are not obfuscated or encrypted AT ALL.
+- Saving logins currently poses a slight security risk as they are only somewhat obfuscated.
 - Due to the unfinished nature of the program, any github branches with the "dev" prefix are very likely to be significantly changed between versions and when being moved to a release branch, which might cause problems with any code that depends on these dev branches.
 However, I will try to only perform necessary changes (for efficiency, organization, and improved functionality), and document them.

 # Basic Usage